-The Council for Christian Colleges & Universities' (CCCU) China Studies Program enables students to engage this large and intriguing country from the inside.
-While living in, and experiencing Chinese civilization firsthand, students participate in seminar courses on the historical, cultural, religious, geographical, and economic realties of this strategic and populous nation.
-In addition to the study of standard Chinese, students are given opportunities such as assisting Chinese students learning English or working in an orphanage, allowing for one-on-one interaction.
-The program introduces students to the diversity of China, including Hong Kong, Beijing, Shanghai, Xi'an, and Xiamen.
-This interdisciplinary, cross-cultural program enables students to deal with this increasingly important part of the world in an informed, Christ-centered way.
-Students earn 16 semester credit hours.
+The China Studies Program enables students to engage China's ancient history and intrigue from an insider's perspective.
+While immersed in Chinese culture, students participate in seminar courses on the historical, cultural, religious, geographic, and economic realties of this strategic and populous nation.
+Students choose between completing a broad Chinese Studies Concentration or a Business Concentration, which includes an internship at an international business in China.
+Students also study standard Chinese language and apply their skills by serving in an orphanage or tutoring Chinese students in English.
+The program begins and finishes the semester in Hong Kong and introduces students to the diversity of China, including Beijing, Shanghai, Xi'an and Xiamen.
+This interdisciplinary, cross-cultural program enables students to communicate and understand the unique culture and people of China with an informed, Christ-centered perspective.
+Students earn 16-17 semester hours of credit.
 For additional information and application materials, contact the Crossroads Office.